tbeckenhauer/tbeckenhauer.github.io/_style_guides/naming-casing-conventions.markdown

 ---

 ### Things to consider
 #### Alignment between the casing conventions in the module
 My rule of thumb is: Align you casing with the rest of the named variables/functions in the module.

 Let's say you have some module that is processing user input.
-Your module will recive possibly anything and it's should be attempting to get a date.
+Your module will receive possibly anything and it's should be attempting to get a date.
 ```javascript
 function getUserinputAsDate (userinputString) { /**/ }
 ```